Optimization on Ellipses & 3D Surfaces

 The tangent direction at \((x_0, y_0)\) is along the vector \(\left(1, \; -\frac{18(x_0 - 5)}{32(y_0 + 3)}\right)\), and a vector normal (perpendicular) to the ellipse at that point is:

-The normal vector points “straight out” from the ellipse at any point.
-You find it by taking the gradient of the ellipse equation.
+The normal vector points perpendicularly outward from the ellipse at any point.
+It is obtained by computing the gradient of the ellipse equation.
 For an ellipse centered at \((h, k)\), the normal at \((x_0, y_0)\) is proportional to \(\left(\frac{x_0 - h}{a^2}, \frac{y_0 - k}{b^2}\right)\).

 \[\vec{n} = \left(\frac{x_0 - 5}{32}, \;\frac{y_0 + 3}{18}\right)\]